Large sums of money drained from account of missing couple

 “We are still to confirm the extent of the involvement of accused 3 [Xulu] in the commission of these crimes‚” Barnard added.

-Days before the Saunders went missing‚ the local and international experts in seedlings and indigenous plants visited the Drakensburg with a BBC film crew.
+Days before the Saunders went missing‚ the local and international experts in seedlings and indigenous plants visited the Drakensberg with a BBC film crew.

 According to the papers before court‚ over and above the kidnapping and theft charges‚ both Patel and Del Vecchio are alleged to have contravened the Protection of Constitutional Democracy Against Terrorists and Related Activities Act by hoisting an ISIS flag at Ndlovini Reserve.